mboboGO/DVBE/README.md

 ## Two-stage Training
 The training examples for the four datasets have been given in ./cub, ./awa2, ./apy, and ./sun.

-The training processing of DVBE consists of two stages, which is:
+In details, the training processing of DVBE consists of two stages, which is:

-1. Run `train.py` to train DSEN with fixed backbone
+1. Run `train.py` to train DVBE with fixed backbone

 	e.g. for training CUB